johannpires/TikTok-Clone-App/README.md

 ## Key features and functionalities

-* User authentication.
 * Feed for discovering and watching videos.
 * Interaction with videos through play and pause, likes, comments, and share buttons.
+* Explore tab with friends and other profiles.
-* TabView with scrollable and interactive Main Feed, Friends tab, Inbox for notifications, and User Profile.
+* TabView with scrollable and interactive Main Feed, Friends tab, Inbox for notifications, and your own User Profile.
 * By examining the codebase and structure, developers can gain insights into SwiftUI best practices, software architecture, and how to integrate essential features for a social media app.

 ## Tecnologies